List of political parties in New Zealand: Unregistered parties

 An accurate list of active unregistered parties can be difficult to determine.
 Any person may announce a political party, but these parties may or may not gain followers, receive any media coverage or go on to contest an election.
 It can also be difficult to determine when parties have ceased operating or moved away from politics.

 The list below lists active and notable parties.

+When a candidate stands for parliament in an electorate, they may describe themselves as 'independent' or give a party name.
+A candidate listing a party name is not necessarily an indication that the party exists beyond that single candidate.
+In the 2023 general election, single candidates stood under the party names of Economic Euthenics, Future Youth, the Human Rights Party, the New World Order McCann Party, the New Zealand Sovereignty Party, the Northland Party, and the Republic of New Zealand Party.
+Two candidates stood under each of Not A Party (NAP), Protect & Prosper New Zealand Party, and Workers Now.